HP OfficeJet Pro 9125e Printer Review

 Photo

 The HP 9125e is decent for photo printing.
-It yields a large number of color prints, and replacement ink is relatively cheap, so you don't have to worry about high ownership costs, even if you print a lot.
+It yields a large number of color prints, and replacement ink is relatively inexpensive, so you don't have to worry about high ownership costs, even if you print frequently.
 However, its print quality isn't very good, as its low print resolution and limited color cause significant loss of fine details.
 Printed pictures also look overly warm and grainy.

 Pros